orbstack/swift-nio/README.md

 ## Developer onboarding

+**If you're not working on Kubernetes or the Linux kernel, check Slack for prebuilt binaries to speed this up.**

 1. Install and start a [release build of OrbStack](https://orbstack.dev/download)
 1. Add `GOPRIVATE=github.com/orbstack/*-macvirt` to global shell environment (`~/.profile`)
 1. Install GitHub CLI: `brew install gh`